 Over all, Autumn at Apple Hill is a delightful romantic comedy that manages to not be too treacly with the romance and not to overbearing with the drama.
 It walks a fine line and balances everything expertly and does it all with an insanely appealing cast.
 It’s so charming you may even be inclined to watch it more than once!

-Autumn at Apple Hill has a run time of 1 hour 24 minutes, and is rated TV-G. The film is available On Demand and is streaming on Peacock.
+Autumn at Apple Hill has a run time of 1 hour 24 minutes, and is rated TV-G. The film is streaming on Hallmark+.